qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 L-values in C say 2 + 3 = a, or even a = 2 + 3, if a is the name of a constant.
 By the same token, not all l-values are simple names; both l-values and r-values can be complicated expressions.
 In C one may write

 (f(a)+3)->b[c] = 2;

+In this expression f(a) returns a pointer to some element of an array of pointers to structures (records).
+The assignment places the value 2 into the c-th element

 ![Figure 6.2 The value...](images/page_264_vector_163.png)
 *Figure 6.2 The value (left) and reference (right) models of variables.
 Under the reference model, it becomes important to distinguish between variables that refer to the same object and variables that refer to different objects whose values happen (at the moment) to be equal.*